shivannis/xandr-docs-public/xandr-docs/articles/curate/explore-insertion-orders.md

 ---
-Title : Explore Insertion Orders
+title: Explore Insertion Orders
-Description : The Insertion Orders screen shows you ms.date : 10/28/2023
-essential metrics about all insertion orders under a specific advertiser, provides quick access to each insertion order's details, and reporting options.
+description: The Insertion Orders screen provides metrics and reporting options for individual advertisers.
+It allows quick access to insertion orders and line item configuration. ms.date: 11/14/2023
 ---

-# Explore Insertion Orders
+# Explore insertion orders

-The Insertion Orders screen shows you essential metrics about all insertion orders under a specific advertiser, provides quick access to each insertion order's details, and reporting options.
+The **Insertion Orders** screen shows you essential metrics about all insertion orders under a specific advertiser, provides quick access to each insertion order's details, and reporting options.

-This document describes the Insertion Order screen for individual advertisers.
+This document describes the **Insertion Orders** screen for individual advertisers.

 Things you can do on this page include: